 This bookcase previously lived everywhere from our living room in Dallas to our dining room in Greenwich and I’m so happy we could find a home for it in Teddy’s nursery.
 It’s the perfect spot for books, stuffed animals, and baskets filled with diapers, wipes, and blankets.
 It’s such a bright and happy sight when you first walk into the room!
-I wish this exact piece were still available, but I found similar styles here and here.
+I wish this exact piece were still available, but I found a similar style here.

 We considered a number of different gliders and I’m really glad we went with this one in the optic white.
+(The exact style is no longer available but this one is similar in style and price!)
 It’s risky to buy a chair without sitting in it first but thankfully it’s super comfy and the color is the perfect crisp white.
 I topped it with this adorable appliqué pillow that matches the blue in the wallpaper pretty closely.
 Speaking of matching the wallpaper, I ordered a custom roman shade in the same fabric and even though we rarely bother with closing the shade in this room, it’s a nice finishing touch that instantly made the room feel more polished and pulled together.

 Teddy’s closet is my favorite!
 My mom surprised me with this peel-and-stick wallpaper in a coordinating blue stripe and then my dad replaced the previous wooden rods with these lucite rods (we bought one rod and sawed it into two pieces).
 Both details transform an otherwise boring closet into a playful custom moment that makes me happy every time I open the door!